danielmalmros/gulp-beast-boilerplate/README.md

 Frontend Gulp Boilerplate
 ==========================

-Personalized Frontend workflow based on Harvest Boilerplate by Daniel Malmros.
+Personalized Frontend workflow based on Harvest.
+This boilerplate contains a starting structure for writing ECMAScript 6 applications.

 You'll need to have Gulp installed.
 If you already have Gulp installed, you can skip the following line.
 To install gulp simply run the following line in your terminal: